pythongurfer/CurrencyConverter/README.md

 ## How It's Useful & What It Demonstrates
 Building this project is incredibly useful because it showcases a suite of skills that are in high demand for backend and full-stack developers.
 When you put this on your resume or GitHub, you're not just showing a simple app; you're proving you understand and can implement:

-✅ Microservice Design: You've built a small, focused, independently deployable service that does one thing well.
+-**Microservice Design**: You've built a small, focused, independently deployable service that does one thing well.
 This is the cornerstone of modern cloud-native development.

-✅ Third-Party API Integration: Virtually no modern application exists in a vacuum.
+-**Third-Party API Integration** Virtually no modern application exists in a vacuum.
 You've demonstrated the ability to securely call an external REST API, parse its JSON response, and integrate that data into your own application's logic.
 This is a daily task for many developers.

-✅ Cloud Database Management: You're not using a local, toy database.
+-**Cloud Database Management**: You're not using a local, toy database.
 You've configured, connected to, and used a production-grade, managed cloud database service (MongoDB Atlas).
 This shows familiarity with DBaaS (Database-as-a-Service) and NoSQL concepts.

-✅ Full End-to-End Logic: You've shown that you can handle the full lifecycle of a request:
+-**Full End-to-End Logic**: You've shown that you can handle the full lifecycle of a request:

 Define a RESTful API contract (POST /api/conversions).